larseggert/moderation/draft-ecahc-moderation.md

 processes SHALL be developed with community input, but they are not expected to be documented in the RFC series.

+Some of these processes may rely on automated mechanisms, such as rate-limiting emails to lists or messages to chat channels.
+(The IETF's deliberately low bar to participation makes it easy to create throw-away personas for such denial-of-service behavior.)

 {:aside}
 > TODO: This gives the moderator team broad freedom to define processes and actions.
 Should this document define some boundaries